-For a list of available projects in Kenya: click here
+For a list of projects in Kenya: click here

-The Kenya Medical Research Institute (KEMRI) is the principal medical research institute in Kenya and has collaborated with the UW AITRP since 1989, when the first of seven KEMRI researchers received long-term training at the UW.
+The Kenya Medical Research Institute (KEMRI) has been collaborating with the UW since 1989, when the first of seven KEMRI researchers received long-term training at the UW.
 KEMRI operates the referral laboratory for East Africa and has a 40-bed research ward.
-Funding for KEMRI comes from the Kenyan government, the CDC, Walter Reed Institute, and the Japanese International Corporation Agency.
-KEMRI provides a productive research environment for UW AITRP trainees with many joint projects currently conducted and offering opportunities for additional postdoctoral trainees.
-PI’s from UMN have conducted NIH-funded research and training on the relationship between malaria transmission and immunity with KEMRI since 1996.
-Dr. John currently has an FIC D43 training grant in Kenya supporting the study of this research topic.
-The USAID sponsored RESPOND project also has a grant with the MOH to develop curriculum in zoonotic diseases in Kenya.
+PIs from UMN have conducted research and training on the relationship between malaria transmission and immunity with KEMRI since 1996, and the USAID sponsored RESPOND project also currently has a grant with the Kenyan Ministry of Health to develop curriculum in zoonotic diseases.